FURK4NGG/Gemini_Bardak_Oyunu/README.md

 9. `Tools>Port>'Select the esp8266's port'`
 10. `Tools>Manage Libraries...>Install the libraries used in the code`
 11. `Click the 'upload ➡️' button`
 ✅ **To make sure it has been uploaded successfully, you should see the message 'Done uploading'**

+> ⚠️ **Developer Note:** For those who want to try the project with an external display, it might be more practical to add a feature that detects the player's answers based on the gyroscope's tilt (I didn’t integrate it into the project due to I2C conflicts).'

 ## 🎉 Run